max-amb/f1-tsp/README.md

 cargo run # To build and run
 ```
 #### WITHOUT CARGO⛔🚚:
-- go to releases and download the latest binary
+- Go to releases and download the latest binary
+- In the same folder as the binary, make a folder named data and place the `f1-locations.json` inside it
+- Then make it executable and run it!
 ```bash
 chmod +x {YOUR BINARY}
 ./{YOUR BINARY}